jcj7292/sead/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 We are always looking for new members to our team.
-For more information on how to join us, you can review Join Us page.
+For more information, you can review Join Us page.
 {% include button.html icon="fa-solid fa-handshake-angle" text="Join Us" link="join" style="button" %}

 {% include section.html %}